Jkierem/jazzi/API.md

 }

 // Constructors: By default, there are constructors for each case.
-// This is to add more constructors apart from the default.
+// This is to add more constructors other than the default.
-// They cannot be arrow function due to the need to be bound.
+// They cannot be arrow functions due to the need to be bound to the case constructors.
 // The this value is an object with the default constructors const consts = {
     of(x){ x ? this.Just(x) : this.None() }
 }

+// Pre v1.3.x
 const Maybe = Union("Maybe",cases,typeclasses,config).constructors(consts)
+// Since v1.3
+const Maybe = Union("Maybe",cases,typeclasses,config,consts)

 Maybe.of(41).map(x => x + 1)   // Just 42
 Maybe.of(null).map(x => x + 1) // None